Heolrobotics/Heol-humanoid_old/README.md

 ![Trunk Assembled](img/Fendi.jpg)

-## Fendi project
+## Heol

-Fendi project is an open source humanoid robot.
+Heol is an open source humanoid robot.
 It is fully 3D printed.